 A song on the radio mentioned a motorcycle and it reminded me of something in a galaxy far away.

 In 2004, I went on a slam poetry tour of the west coast.
-My friend Ezekiel went, too; he went to protect me (Ezekiel Brown is an imposing fellow with a heart of gold) and he filmed the whole thing, too, all the way from Portland down to L.A.
-That there is footage of this adventure makes me wistful, curious, and horrified all at the same time, which is an interesting emotional experience.
-I’ve been out of the slam scene for so long, I’m not sure if folks are still doing tours like these, but in the early aughts, it was a hot thing to do.
-They weren’t lucrative; you ended up spending money, not making it, because travel cost a lot and you’d only make a couple hundred bucks at the gigs, if that.
-But what fun, what fun.
+My friend Ezekiel went, too; he went to protect me and have a good time.
+He filmed the whole trip too, all the way from Portland to L.A.
+That there is footage of this adventure makes me wistful, curious, and horrified all at the same time.
+I’ve been out of the slam scene for so long, I’m not sure if folks are still doing tours like these, but in the early aughts, it was the thing to do.
+These tours weren’t lucrative; it was definitely the opposite.
+You’d end up spending money, not making it, because travel costs a lot and you’d be making only a couple hundred bucks at the gigs, if that.
+But what fun we had.

 Ezekiel and I were in San Francisco.
 I had done my set at a slam and it must’ve gone well because we were in a celebratory mood.
 We went to a bar on the Haight.
-I was a tender twenty-four.
-Can you believe it?
-I’m sure I was wearing ripped jeans and an army jacket, talking about originality, spirituality, and all the other alities twenty-somethings talk about with zero authority and fiery conviction.
+I was a tender 24 year-old wearing ripped jeans and an army jacket, surely waxing brilliantly about originality, spirituality, and all the other -alities 20-somethings talk about with zero authority and fiery conviction.

-You could put a book of Alan Ginsburg poems to my neck and I wouldn’t be able to tell you his name but I remember exactly what he was wearing: leather motorcycle gear, top to bottom.
-Not Harley Davidson motorcycle, but like, drag racing motorcycle stuff.
-Motocross, is it?
-I don’t know, but he was the sexiest thing I had ever seen in my entire life.
-Tousled sandy hair.
-Two-day beard scruff.
-He looked like freakin’ ad for Gucci cologne, all sleepy grin and swagger.
-Sex, okay?
-He looked like sex.
+You could put a book of Allen Ginsberg poems to my neck and I wouldn’t be able to tell you his name but I remember exactly what he was wearing.
+It was leather motorcycle gear, top to bottom.
+Not Harley Davidson motorcycle, but like, drag racing, street bike motorcycle stuff.
+He was the sexiest thing I had ever seen in my life.
+Tousled sandy blonde hair.
+Five o’clock shadow.
+He looked like an ad for Gucci cologne or something.
+He had a sleepy grin and swagger for days.
+In short, he looked like sex.

 I marched right up to that fellow and lord knows what I said, but I did something right, because before too long, we were having a pleasant conversation.
 I would steal glances back at Ezekiel with huge eyeballs and point to the guy and be like, “Can you??
 Are you???
 Holy Haight Ashbury!!!”
 Motocross Guy was nice.
 He wasn’t terribly smart, but at twenty-four, neither was I; really, we were perfectly matched.